awsdocs/amazon-emr-management-guide/doc_source/emr-automatic-scaling.md

 + The **CloudWatch metric**, which is watched for an alarm condition\.
 + A **comparison operator**, which is used to compare the CloudWatch metric to the **Threshold** value and determine a trigger condition\.
 + An **evaluation period**, in five\-minute increments, for which the CloudWatch metric must be in a trigger condition before scaling activity is triggered\.
 + A **Cooldown period**, in seconds, which determines the amount of time that must elapse between a scaling activity started by a rule and the start of the next scaling activity, regardless of the rule that triggers it\.
 When an instance group has finished a scaling activity and reached its post\-scale state, the cooldown period provides an opportunity for the CloudWatch metrics that might trigger subsequent scaling activities to stabilize\.
-For more information, see [Auto Scaling Cooldowns](https://docs.aws.amazon.com/autoscaling/ec2/userguide/Cooldown.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Auto Scaling cooldowns](https://docs.aws.amazon.com/autoscaling/ec2/userguide/Cooldown.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 ![\[AWS Management Console automatic scaling rule parameters for Amazon EMR.\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/auto-scaling-rule-params.png)

-## Using the AWS Management Console to Configure Automatic Scaling<a name="emr-automatic-scale-console"></a>
+## Using the AWS Management Console to configure automatic scaling<a name="emr-automatic-scale-console"></a>

 When you create a cluster, you configure a scaling policy for instance groups using the advanced cluster configuration options\.
 You can also create or modify a scaling policy for an instance group in\-service by modifying instance groups in the **Hardware** settings of an existing cluster\.

 1. If you are creating a cluster, in the Amazon EMR console, select **Create Cluster**, select **Go to advanced options**, choose options for **Step 1: Software and Steps**, and then go to **Step 2: Hardware Configuration**\.

-   **—or—**
+   ** \- or \- **

    If you are modifying an instance group in a running cluster, select your cluster from the cluster list, and then expand the **Hardware** section\.

 1. In **Cluster scaling** section, select **Enable cluster saling**\.
 Then select **Create a custom automatic scaling policy**\.

    In the table of **Custom automatic scaling policies**, click the pencil icon that appears in the row of the instance group you want to configure\.
-The Auto Scaling rules screen opens\.
+The Auto Scaling Rules screen opens\.

 1. Type the **Maximum instances** you want the instance group to contain after it scales out, and type the **Minimum instances** you want the instance group to contain after it scales in\.

 1. Click the pencil to edit rule parameters, click the **X** to remove a rule from the policy, and click **Add rule** to add additional rules\.

 1. Choose rule parameters as described earlier in this topic\.
-For descriptions of available CloudWatch metrics for Amazon EMR, see [Amazon EMR Metrics and Dimensions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/emr-metricscollected.html) in the *Amazon CloudWatch User Guide*\.
+For descriptions of available CloudWatch metrics for Amazon EMR, see [Amazon EMR metrics and dimensions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/emr-metricscollected.html) in the *Amazon CloudWatch User Guide*\.

-## Using the AWS CLI to Configure Automatic Scaling<a name="emr-automatic-scale-cli"></a>
+## Using the AWS CLI to configure automatic scaling<a name="emr-automatic-scale-cli"></a>

 You can use AWS CLI commands for Amazon EMR to configure automatic scaling when you create a cluster and when you create an instance group\.
 You can use a shorthand syntax, specifying the JSON configuration inline within the relevant commands, or you can reference a file containing the configuration JSON\.
 You can also apply an automatic scaling policy to an existing instance group and remove an automatic scaling policy that was previously applied\.
 In addition, you can retrieve details of a scaling policy configuration from a running cluster\.